caochao39/tarerobotics/docs/source/quick_start_guide.rst

 - When powering off the vehicle, we recommend first powering off the vehicle NUC computer from the control station.
 Then, turn off the switch on the vehicle.

 - The joystick controller has multiple modes.
-If the mode is accidentally changed, please change it back to the default mode (top 2 and bottom 2 status LEDs on).
+If the mode is accidentally changed, please change it back to the default mode (top two and bottom two status LEDs on).

 - The username and password of the vehicle NUC computer are both 'all'